 Many people have heard the story of Sadako and the 1,000 Cranes, about the young Japanese woman who survived the Hiroshima atomic bomb blast in 1945 but who later contracted leukemia, probably due to the radiation to which she was exposed.
 According to Japanese legend, if you fold 1,000 paper cranes, your wish will be granted.
 Sadako succeeded in folding over 1,000 cranes as she battled leukemia, but her wish to live was not granted, and she died 10 months after her leukemia was first diagnosed.

-Between now and August 6, 2016, please help us write a story with a happier ending - The Story of Sacramento and the 1,000 Phone Calls - by calling President Obama and our elected members of Congress to urge them to oppose any further spending on nuclear weapons and to instead work toward the complete abolition of nuclear weapons.
+Between now and August 6, 2016, please help us write a story with a happier ending - The Story of Sacramento and the 1,000 Phone Calls - by calling President Obama and our elected members of Congress to urge them to oppose any further spending on our nuclear arsenal and to instead work toward the complete abolition of nuclear weapons.

 Phone numbers for President Obama, for Senators Boxer and Feinstein, and for U.S. Representatives Bera and Matsui are listed below: